jmettraux/aac_magic/src/spells.md

 Halo or aureola of light.

-A crown of light, some weavers use it to light their tables at night.
+A crown of light, some casters use it to light their tables at night.

 By default, it is static.
 For 1 extra WP, it can me threaded so that it follows something (a head for example).